By Chris Hamilton

 The recoil impulse is pleasant, probably due to the buffered recoil assembly, though there’s a surprising amount of muzzle flip which I attribute to the high bore axis and heavy slide.
 The grip texturing is easy to hang onto and reloads are a breeze despite the tiny mag release.
 With the exception of the trigger, shooting the USP SD is pretty satisfying and I found myself shooting through all my ammo just for the fun of it.

-In six years of ownership and over 3000 rounds of not-exactly-rapid fire, I’ve had not one single failure, suppressed or otherwise.
+In six years of ownership and more than 3,000 rounds of not-exactly-rapid fire, I’ve had not one single failure, suppressed or otherwise.
 That is all.

 As I stated before, I set about pimping my USP SD almost before I picked it up.
 The match trigger improved shootability dramatically with a reduced power hammer spring, polished hammer surface and overtravel stop screw.
 There was an immediate reduction in group size once I went back to the match trigger, which I welcomed enthusiastically.
 My best group of the session was this one at .52 inches.